scaleway/qiskit-scaleway/README.md

 **Qiskit Scaleway** is a Python package to run quantum circuits on [Scaleway](https://www.scaleway.com/en/) infrastructure, providing access to [Aer](https://github.com/Qiskit/qiskit-aer) and [Qsim](https://github.com/quantumlib/qsim) simulators on powerful hardware (CPU and GPU).

+To use Quandela backends provided by Scaleway, you must use [Perceval SDK](https://perceval.quandela.net/) and use the [Scaleway provider](https://perceval.quandela.net/docs/providers.html).

 More info on the [Quantum service web page](https://labs.scaleway.com/en/qaas/).

 ## Installation